 Lesley University Mathematics and Science Partnership Programs - 2006 to Present

-Description and design: Lesley University has collaborated with Massachusetts school districts, Brockton, Haverhill, Malden, New Bedford, Quincy, Randolph, Revere, Somerville, and Springfield, on a variety of projects These projects vary from Master’s level courses in mathematics and the teaching of mathematics to leadership development, workshops and consultation.
-Evaluation designs center mainly on quantitative analysis of both teacher and student performance prior to and following the intervention components and qualitative analysis of the processes of professional development and the application of project interventions in classrooms.
-Reporting of project results is done directly to the U.S. Education Department’s (USED) data reporting site through the project administration and Massachusetts Department of Education.
+Description and design: Lesley University' Center for Mathematics Achievement has collaborated with a wide range of Massachusetts school districts on a variety of professional development projects.
+These projects vary from Master’s level courses in mathematics and the teaching of mathematics to leadership development, workshops and consultation.
+Evaluation designs center on quantitative analysis of both teacher and student performance prior to and following the intervention components and qualitative analysis of the processes of professional development and the application of project interventions in classrooms.
+See the Selected Reports link for more.

-Project Contact: Dr. Anne Collins, Project Director, Lesley University.
+Project Contact: Dr. Hilary Kreisberg, Director, Lesley University Center for Mathematics Achievement.
 Email: firstname.lastname@example.org